APIExperts/test2/README.md

 I want to take an approach of putting logic that will check to see if the input contains these names: Morty,Jerry, Rick, Wasps.
 If it does it will only link to these pages.

+If name state .contains Morty then link /morty if name state .contains Jerry then link /Jerry

 ### How to make it so that the when I click a route the section will only show when everything is loaded.